 - Track record of using YouTube to increase subscribers, views and engagement with video content

 COLLECTIONS INTERNSHIP The Collections intern will receive training in the digitization, documentation, and research of museum collections.
 Research and writing skills are required for this position; digital photography and experience using Adobe Photoshop preferred.
 Applicants preferably will have a background in the field of anthropology, art history, global development studies, or studio art.
 The intern will work directly with the Collections Manager on the following projects, which will ensure the proper documentation and registration of objects in the Kluge-Ruhe Collection, providing physical and virtual access to students and researchers:

 - Assess and document objects

 - Aid in the rehousing of small objects in the collection

 - Digitize objects (digital photography, image processing, embedding metadata)

-- Conduct object-based research
+- Conduct object-based and policy-related research

 - Additionally, the intern will assist with office duties (mailings, answering phone) and other tasks necessary to running a small museum such as helping with exhibitions and special programs.